ttappr/powershell-interactor/README.md

      :<------------ callback()           :                  :

 ```
+Components
+* webpage - The page or app the user interacts with.
+* "middle" - The go-between for the webpage and background service worker.
+* worker - The background service worker that interacts with the PS process.
+* powershell - A PowerShell process started by the browser that uses the
+               Native Messaging to provide operations in the context of the
+               host platform.

 ## Supported Scenario

  This solution works under a specific scenario: the extension popup is
  displayed.